Jestersly/Trade_Tool_Treasury/README.md

 # Binance-Coinbase-Trade-and-Liquidation-Streams
-This Code visualizes every Trade and Liquidation that was made or triggered through Binance and Coinbase, over a   given Treshhold.
-There are 3 different codes for 3 different scales of trades and Liquidations.
+This Code visualizes every trade and liquidation that was made or triggered through Binance and Coinbase, over a   given treshhold.
+There are 3 different codes for 3 different scales of trades and liquidations.

   **Trade Magnitudes**